Henry County, Tennessee Genealogy Guide

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

-The following dates indicates what vital, land, probate, and court records are in Henry county.
+The following dates indicates what vital, land, probate, and court records are in Henry county or in the Tennessee State Library & Archives.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.